BastilleResearch/nrf-research-firmware/readme.md

 I was in the mood for some RF reverse-engineering, so I ordered a few presentation clickers and had a bit of fun.

-This is a fork of [nrf-research-firmware](readme-original.md) (which I wrote a few years ago Bastille).
+This is a fork of [nrf-research-firmware](readme-original.md) (which I wrote a few years ago at Bastille).
 I've added support for a few new transceivers/protocols, and included keystroke injection POCs for 10 common presentation clickers.

 ## History